AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.4 VR each state abstraction in an Initializes aspect shall have all its constituents initialized by either the package, by assumed pre-initialization or by the other unit that declares the state abstraction constituent
+      :Trace Unit: FA 7.2.4 VR each state abstraction in an Initializes aspect shall have all its constituents initialized by either the package, by assumed pre-initialization or by the other unit that declares the state abstraction constituent